MehrdadMoghimi/mehrdadmoghimi.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a forth year PhD student of Applied Mathematics at York University under supervision of [Professor Hyejin Ku](https://hku.info.yorku.ca/).
-Previously, I was a quantitative researcher at [Risklab Middle East](https://risklab.me/), where I had the great pleasure of working with [Professor Hamidreza Arian](https://arian.ai/).
+Previously, I was a quantitative researcher at [Risklab AI](https://risklab.ai/), where I had the great pleasure of working with [Professor Hamidreza Arian](https://arian.ai/).
 I also have a BSc in Computer Science and an MBA in Finance, both from Sharif University of Technology.

 ---